Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 She looked up from reading through the agreement, as if surprised to be spoken to.
 "Oh.
 Um… well, having things in my *brain* never seemed like a great idea anyway so… sure.
 No problem." she ventured.

 "Okay.
 We can go into the details later."
 Kevin declared.
-“That’s it for catches.
-On to the perks.”
+"That’s it for catches.
+On to the perks."

 "First perk?
 Training.
 Honing your existing skills and givin’ you a solid grounding in any other skills that the mission might need.
 Right now we’re envisionin’ it’d just be the three of you aboard this thing, though that might change. *Creature of Habit* was eight people, *Reclamation* was just four.
 Among other things, correct me if I’m wrong but none of you know how to actually fly a spaceship, do you?"